 I congratulate my hon.
 Friend the Member for Kettering (Mr Hollobone) on securing this very important urgent question.
 As he said, all seven Northamptonshire MPs have lost confidence in the leadership of the county council.
 There is no question that this is about money; it is about the governance of the county council.
 Its cabinet has to go, and it has to go now.
 The vast bulk of county councillors of all political parties on Northamptonshire County Council are impeccable, but there has been a clique running that cabinet, and that is the cause of the problem.
 If there had been a committee system, this could not have happened.
 I am not saying that a cabinet system does not work elsewhere, but we need to ensure that Northamptonshire County Council has a committee system in future.
 Does the Minister agree?

 My hon.
 Friend makes some intelligent points, and I know that he has represented his constituents well on this issue.
 I am sure he will understand that I cannot comment on the particular governance arrangements that should be in place at Northamptonshire, but he is right to highlight that governance is important to the conduct of the authority.
-I am sure that the independent inspector will consider that during the course of his deliberations.
+I am sure that the independent inspector will consider that during his deliberations.

 Yesterday, the Communities and Local Government Committee was looking at business rates and local government finance, and we heard from witnesses from the LGA, CIPFA and the County Councils Network.
 When we asked whether any other councils were in a similar position to Northamptonshire, the answer we got was not this year, but that many councils are on a cliff edge.
 With the coming pressures on not just adult social care but children’s services, some councils could fall over that edge next year without additional resources.
 These comments were made by Conservatives as well as Labour representatives.
 Is the Minister aware of other councils that will be in this position next year?
 If so, what action is he going to take to prevent them from getting into that position?